NNPDF/nnpdf/doc/sphinx/source/get-started/prs.md

 	understand, self contained, pull requests.
-Note that it is for the authors to proactively discuss the proposed changes before they become too difficult for anyone else to follow, and, failing that, it is fair to ask them to go thorough the work of making them intelligible.
+Note that it is for the authors to proactively discuss the proposed changes before they become too difficult for anyone else to follow, and, failing that, it is fair to ask them to go through the work of making them intelligible.

   - Look at the big picture first: Try to suggest changes to discuss changes to the overall functionality or implementation before looking at detailed line by line reviews.
-There is little point in the later if most of the cod is to be rewritten.
+There is little point in the latter if most of the code is to be rewritten.

   - Review the code in detail.
 Try to identify areas where the changes